-- (a) An individual who is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6-5 of the CATSI Act may only be appointed as a Director of the Corporation if the appointment is made: - (i) with permission granted by the Registrar, or - (ii) with leave granted by the court. - (b) An individual is only eligible for appointment as: - (i) a Member Director if the individual is a Member; and

-(ii) an Expert Director if the individual meets the expertise requirements set out in any relevant expressions of interest for Expert Directors.
+- (a) An individual who is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6-5 of the CATSI Act may only be appointed as a Director of the Corporation if the appointment is made: - (i) with permission granted by the Registrar, or - (ii) with leave granted by the court. - (b) An individual is only eligible for appointment as: - (i) a Member Director if the individual is a Member; and - (ii) an Expert Director if the individual meets the expertise requirements set out in any relevant expressions of interest for Expert Directors. - (c) An individual is not eligible for appointment as a Director if the individual is: - (i) an employee of the Corporation; or - (ii) if the Corporation is a Regional Corporation: - A. a director of another Eligible Noongar Entity; or - B. a committee member of any committee, or a director of any company, established in accordance with the Noongar Boodja Trust Deed unless that person holds that office by virtue of being a Director of the Corporation. - (d) An individual is only eligible for appointment as a Director if the individual: - (i) is at least 18 years of age; - (ii) is an Australian resident; - (iii) has never been disqualified from managing corporations or disqualified from being a director of a company or a responsible person of a charity under the ACNC Act; - (iv) substantially satisfies the following qualifications and requirements: - A. financial literacy;

-- (c) An individual is not eligible for appointment as a director if the individual is: - (i) An employee of the Corporation; or - (ii) if the Corporation is a Regional Corporation: - (A) a director of another Eligible Noongar Entity; or - (B) a committee member of any committee, or a director of any company, established in accordance with the Noongar Boodja Trust Deed unless that person holds that office by virtue of being a Director of the Corporation. - (d) An individual is only eligible for appointment as a Director if the individual: - (i) is at least 18 years of age; - (ii) is an Australian resident; - (iii) has never been disqualified from managing corporations or disqualified from being a director of a company or a responsible person of a charity under the ACNC Act; - (iv) substantially satisfies the following qualifications and requirements: - (A) financial literacy; - (B) leadership experience; - (C) experience with directorships and boards, or can demonstrate a preparedness to question, challenge and critique, and a willingness to understand and commit to the highest standards of governance; - (D) commitment to uphold all the legal duties, responsibilities and obligations of a Director; - (E) absence of other commitments which would restrict the ability of the person to act effectively as a Director; - (F) is of high repute and recognised integrity; - (G) has not been convicted in the last five years of a criminal offence punished by imprisonment of 12 months or more by any Australian jurisdiction; and - (v) is able to produce a National Police Certificate which is acceptable to the Selections Committee.
+- B. leadership experience; - C. experience with directorships and boards, or can demonstrate a preparedness to question, challenge and critique, and a willingness to understand and commit to the highest standards of governance; - D. commitment to uphold all the legal duties, responsibilities and obligations of a Director; - E. absence of other commitments which would restrict the ability of the person to act effectively as a Director; - F. is of high repute and recognised integrity, and in the case of Member Directors, that the person is so acknowledged under Law and Custom by the Gnaala Karla Booja People; - G. has not been convicted in the last five years of a criminal offence punished by imprisonment of 12 months or more by any Australian jurisdiction; and - (v) is able to produce a National Police Certificate which is acceptable to the Selections Committee.